How to Meal-Prep on Sunday for a Week of Healthy Dinners

 Even if you love to cook, with after-school activities and other events taking up precious evening hours, making a healthy dinner some nights can feel like a chore.
-In this week's meal plan, we've chosen seven healthy dinners that are perfect for prepping ahead, so you can get most of the prep work done and out of the way in about an hour on Sunday.
+In this week's meal plan, we've chosen seven healthy dinners that are perfect for prepping ahead, so you can get most of the meal prep done and out of the way in about an hour on Sunday.
 With some light prep during the week, dinner will be on the table in a flash.
 This easy-to-follow plan will save you time and energy when weeknights get busy.

 Prep: 20 minutes